tonyx/Sharpino/Sharpino.Sample.Client/README.md

 # Sharpino sample client Template (derived from Feliz template)

-## Info: this contant is _not mantained_: the current development of front-end at the moment is on the direction of using blazor C# on the front-end (https://github.com/tonyx/sharpinoBlazor)
+## Info: this content is _not mantained_: the current development of front-end at the moment is on the direction of using blazor C# on the front-end (https://github.com/tonyx/sharpinoBlazor)
 ## This template may work as a proof of concept of possible elmish/fable integration for future reference

 This templates derives from feliz [Feliz](https://github.com/Zaid-Ajaj/Feliz) template and is modified to implement an elmish style interfacing with the sharpino sample app by using Fable Remoting.
 [Fable](http://fable.io/)